Tirzah964/git-tutorial/README.md

 All you have left to do is run `git push`

 ###Branching
-1. To view all of the branches type `git branch`
+1. To view all of the branches enter `git branch`
 2. Lets add a new branch.
-Run `git branch "Testing"` This creates a Testing branch.
+Run `git branch "testing"` This creates a testing branch.
-3. To switch to the Testing branch, type `git checkout Testing`.
+3. To switch to the testing branch, type `git checkout testing`.
-You can get back to the master branch at any time by running `git checkout master`
+Note that you can switch back to the master branch at any time by running `git checkout master`.
+Wait, don't do that yet!
+We want to make some changes to testing first.
-4. Now that we are in the Testing branch, lets make some changes.
+4. While we are in the testing branch, lets make some changes.
 Change new.cpp to be:
 ```
 int main() {